forcedotcom/commerce-on-lightning/docs/setup-guide.md

     sfdx-cli/7.182.1 darwin-arm64 node-v16.17.1
     ```

-5. Verify that you successfully installed the required plugins and see what versions were installed.
+4. Verify that you successfully installed the required plugins and see what versions were installed.

     ```bash
     sfdx plugins

     # sample output
     @salesforce/commerce 242.0.26
-    shane-sfdx-plugins 4.43.0
-    ├─ @mshanemc/sfdx-sosl 1.1.0
-    └─ @mshanemc/plugin-streaming 1.1.7
     ```

-6. Authorize your org for use with Salesforce CLI.
+5. Authorize your org for use with Salesforce CLI.

     ```bash
     sfdx force:auth:web:login -r <<INSTANCE_URL>> -a <<ORG_ALIAS>>